Wasilla, Alaska: Education and health

 There are also career training and technical colleges in Wasilla.

-In January 2006 a new hospital, Mat-Su Regional Medical Center, opened.
+Mat-Su Regional Medical Center opened in January 2006.
 It is outside the city limits halfway between Wasilla and its twin town of Palmer.

 Transportation

 The George Parks Highway in conjunction with the Glenn Highway connects Wasilla to Anchorage and communities on the Kenai Peninsula.
-The Parks also links the Matanuska Valley to northward to the rest of the state and Canada.
+The Parks also links the Matanuska Valley northward to the rest of the state and Canada.
 The Alaska Railroad serves Wasilla.